1990s

-The 1990s (pronounced "nineteen-nineties", shortened to "the '90s" and often referred to as simply "the nineties") was a decade that began on January 1, 1990, and ended on December 31, 1999.

-Known as the "post-Cold War decade", the 1990s are culturally imagined by many as the period from the Revolutions of 1989 until the war on terror of the 2000s.
-The dissolution of the Soviet Union marked the end of Russia's status as a superpower and the end of a multipolar world, and anti-Americanism grew.
-Russia was in economic and political chaos due to neoliberal shock therapy reforms under President Boris Yeltsin, while China was still recovering from a politically and economically turbulent decade, the 1980s.
-This allowed for the United States to emerge as the world's sole superpower during this decade.
+The 1990s (often referred and shortened to as "the '90s" or "the Nineties") was the decade that began on 1 January 1990, and ended on 31 December 1999.
+Known as the "post-Cold War decade", the 1990s were culturally imagined as the period from the Revolutions of 1989 until the September 11 attacks in 2001.
+The dissolution of the Soviet Union marked the end of Russia's status as a superpower, the end of a multipolar world, and the rise of anti-Western sentiment.
+China was still recovering from a politically and economically turbulent period.
+This allowed the US to emerge as the world's sole superpower, creating relative peace and prosperity for many western countries.
+During this decade, the world population grew from 5.3 to 6.1 billion.

-The decade saw greater attention to multiculturalism as well as the advance of alternative media.
-In the built environment, the McMansion version of postmodern architecture remained strong throughout the decade.
-Public education about safe sex curbed the spread of the HIV virus in wealthy countries.
-Generation X young people often bonded over musical tastes.
-Humor in television and film was often marked by ironic self-reference mixed with popular culture references, in the manner of television series Buffy the Vampire Slayer.
-Alternative music movements like grunge, Eurodance, and hip-hop, became popular with young adults worldwide, aided by the rise in popularity of tiered pricing cable television, and the internet.
-New music genres such as drum and bass, post-rock, happy hardcore, denpa, and trance emerged in the 1990s.
-The computer game industry began to boom again, rivalling the music and movie markets.
-Neverwinter Nights was the first multiplayer online role-playing game to display graphics and ran from 1991 to 1997 on AOL.
-Video game popularity exploded due to the development of CD-ROM supported 3D computer graphics on platforms such as PlayStation, Nintendo 64, and PCs.
+The decade saw greater attention to multiculturalism and advance of alternative media.
+Public education about safe sex curbed HIV in developed countries.
+Generation X bonded over musical tastes.
+Humor in television and film was marked by ironic self-references mixed with popular culture references.
+Alternative music movements like grunge, reggaeton, Eurodance, K-pop, and hip-hop, became popular, aided by the rise in satellite and cable television, and the internet.
+New music genres such as drum and bass, post-rock, happy hardcore, denpa, and trance emerged.
+Video game popularity exploded due to the development of CD-ROM supported 3D computer graphics on platforms such as Sony PlayStation, Nintendo 64, and PCs.